vincefn/pyvkfft/README.rst

   vkFFT is much more efficient than cuFFT due to the smaller number of read and write per FFT axis (apart from isolated power-of-2 or power-of-3 sizes)
 * the OpenCL and CUDA backends of vkFFT perform similarly, as expected
-* clFFT (via gpyfft) generally performs much worse than the other transforms.
+* clFFT (via gpyfft) generally performs much worse than the other transforms, though this was tested using nVidia cards.
 (Note that the clFFT/gpyfft benchmark tries all FFT axis permutations to find the fastest combination)

-Finally one important advantage of vkFFT is that inplace transforms are truely in-place, and do not require an extra buffer/staging area contarry to cuFFT, which makes larger FFT transforms possible (even for R2C !).

 TODO
 ----